Fantasy Baseball Picks: Top DraftKings MLB DFS Targets, Values for July 23

-Major League Baseball has a spread-out schedule this Saturday, highlighted by a six-game featured slate on DraftKings which gets underway at 7:05 p.m.
+Sunday sets up to be another great day of fantasy baseball as Major League Baseball has the San Diego Padres and the Detroit Tigers set in the MLB Leadoff matchup, followed by a fantastic 10-game main slate on DraftKings which gets underway at 1:35 p.m.
 ET.
-There are two divisional contests from the American League, two National League matchups across divisions and a pair of interleague contests.
-With a dozen teams scheduled to take the field, there are definitely some matchups to attack and avoid as you assemble your lineup.
+There are three divisional matchups as part of the contests available, in addition to several other intriguing series coming to a conclusion.
+With 20 teams in action, there’s a deep pool of players to consider and plenty of matchups to break down.

-Leading up to first pitch, be sure to keep up with the latest news and pre-game lineups.
+Throughout all of Sunday’s action, be sure to keep up with the latest weather, injury and lineup news.
 One way to do that is to install the DK Live app and follow DraftKings Network on Twitter (@DKNetwork).
 I’m also on Twitter (@ZT_Sports), where you can keep up with all my picks as the second half of the season gets rolling.

 PITCHER